What is the meaning behind the different user levels when setting access in the Soapbox User Manager?

 Soapbox controls access to certain areas and features of a site through use of a basic ACL, or Access Control Level mechanism called Groups.
 Certain groups have certain access level features and they are directly related to the creation, editing and publishing of content (through the Frontend and Backend interfaces) as well as to access to the Administrative (Backend) interface.

 Each group has different levels of access control and once a user is made a member of that group, they inherit those rights.
-Note that the 'Public Front-end' and 'Public Back-end' groups are merely placeholders at this point in time.
-They are not valid group selections at this time, but in the future, they will define the default access levels for anonymous users in the Front-end and Back-end systems.

 There are four (4) Front-end groups available: